-The Current is a speed networking webinar series for university professionals engaged in water-related extension and research.
-The North Central Region Water Network and Extension Directors from all 12 North Central states are sponsoring the seven part series to highlight the best water-related research and Extension programming in the region.
-Webinars will run for 60 minutes, with four 10 minute project snapshots and 20 minutes of QA/peer-to-peer interaction.
-Please join us.
-We promise your calendar won’t mind.
+The Current is a speed networking webinar series for professionals engaged in water-related extension, research, and conservation activities.
+The North Central Region Water Network and Extension Directors from all 12 North Central states are sponsoring this series to highlight the best water-related research and Extension programming in the region.
+Webinars will run for 60 minutes, with three 10-minute project snapshots and 30 minutes of QA/peer-to-peer interaction.

 August 19, 2015, 2:00-3:00 CT: Agricultural Irrigation Management